mccsoft/backend-frontend-template/docs/Development-Howto.md

 # Backend
 1. Do not use `Controllers` and `Services` folders.
 Rather create a folder in `Features` folder (with a name of your feature), and put your Controllers, Services and Dtos there.
   - it puts everything related to a feature in one place, which helps in refactoring and understanding
+1. Check [Multi-tenancy](details/MultiTenancy-EFIntegration.md) implementation if your app uses it

 # Frontend
 1. Use redux for client state only (and it's ok to not use redux at all :))